 We’re Garfield Robotics, a robotics club from Garfield High School in Seattle, WA.
 Our club is made up of two robotics teams participating in the annual FIRST Tech Challenge (FTC).
 Our original team, 4042 Nonstandard Deviation, was founded in 2009, and we founded our second team, Team 12788 Ultraviolet in 2017.
-In 2021, we phased out Ultraviolet with the launch of our noncompetitive projects-based team.
+However, in 2021, we phased out Ultraviolet in favor of focusing on 4042.

 Through hands-on experience with robotics, our members learn valuable skills in engineering, programming, leadership and more.
 We work to inspire other youth in our community to join a FIRST robotics program through our community outreach programs, offering workshops and demonstrations at local schools, businesses and events.